 January 2012:

-Private Don Glover of the Royal
+Private Don Glover of The Royal

 Hamilton Light Infantry, photographed near Nijmegen,